E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Introduction

-The \aname\ attacks are conducted \emph{remotely} via a malicious app installed on the victim's phone, or in \emph{wireless range} of the e-scooter via a BLE device.
-We note that the attacks can be conducted on any BES device affected by similar vulnerabilities that we found on the Xiaomi e-scooters, like an EV, a drone, a smartphone, or a laptop.
+We propose \textbf{\aname}, \emph{\attacks\ novel attacks on the e-scooter internals} taking advantage of V1--V4.
+The attacks force a firmware update over BLE to install malicious and unsigned BMS firmware to achieve different goals.
+For instance, we present an \emph{undervoltage battery ransomware} attack that irreversibly degrades the e-scooter's battery until the victim pays a ransom, even if the e-scooter is turned off and not plugged into a charger.
+We also present an \emph{overvoltage battery destruction} attack that permanently damages the battery while the e-scooter is connected to its charger.
+Both attacks can cause hazards, including fire and explosions due to physical phenomena like thermal runaway and polarity inversion~\cite{polarity-inversion}.
+Moreover, we show a novel way to track an e-scooter and its driver using a fingerprint computed from the e-scooter's internals (e.g., electric motor serial number) and advertising it over BLE.

-We present \aname, a toolkit implementing our attacks and RE findings with open-source software and cheap hardware.
-The toolkit contains a binary patcher to transform a stock battery controller firmware into a malicious one.
-The patcher includes ten capabilities, such as turning off firmware updates and safety-critical voltage protections.
-Our toolkit targets STM8 chips but can be extended to other ones, including the STM32~\cite{stm8-migration-stm32} family with low engineering effort.
-We release the undervoltage battery ransomware proof of concept, including a modified e-scooter firmware, an Android ransom payment app, and a Django/MongoDB backend managing the payment.
+\aname\ are conducted \emph{remotely} via a malicious app installed on the victim's phone, or in \emph{wireless range} of the e-scooter via a BLE device.
+The attacks have a critical and large-scale impact on the Xiaomi e-scooter ecosystem as they violate the security, privacy, and safety of millions of e-scooters and their users.
+Moreover, they could be effective on other BESs (e.g., electric cars, drones, or smartphones), affected by issues like V1--V4.

-We successfully tested the \aname\ attacks in a realistic but controlled scenario against up-to-date M365 and ES3 e-scooters and report our experimental results.
-For instance, we were able to degrade the M365 battery's autonomy by 50\% in three hours using the undervoltage battery ransomware PoC and to track a user via unique e-scooter fingerprints broadcasted over BLE.
+We present \toolkit, a toolkit implementing the \aname\ attacks using low-cost and open-source software and hardware.
+The toolkit contains a binary firmware patcher that generates malicious BMS firmware, allowing to deploy our attacks but also the creation of new ones by combining \caps\ capabilities, such as turning off firmware updates and safety-critical voltage protections.
+Our toolkit targets STM8 chips, but can be extended to others, like STM32, with low engineering effort~\cite{stm8-migration-stm32}.